aish232/Bank-Loan-Default/README.md

 # Bank-Loan-Default-Prediction

-This project aims to tackle the day-to-day challenge faced by financial institutions, which is loan payment default.
-My team and I implemented 3 machine learning models that can be used as a  reference tool to predict if a person will default on a loan payment based on credit score and other information provided by them.
+This project intends to address the ongoing issue of loan payment default that financial institutions deal with on a daily basis.
+Based on a person's credit score and other information supplied by them, my team and I created three machine learning models that may be used as a reference tool to determine if that person would miss a loan payment.These models will assist financial organisations in deciding whether to grant the loan or not in order to reduce risk and increase profit.
-These models will help financial institutions to make the decision on whether to issue the loan or not so that the risk can be minimized and at the same time profit can be maximized.